bhumikabiyani/Pibit_assignment/README.md

     cd Pibit_assignment
     ```

-2. Install the required dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Run the script with your resume content:
+2. Run the script with your resume content:
     ```bash
     python parse_resume.py
     ```